COGS108/Overview/COGS108-Syllabus.md

 All grades will be released on Canvas.
 It is *your responsibility to check that your assignment was submitted, that your grade is accurate, and to get in touch if any are missing and/or you think there is a problem*.

-Bonus points worth up to 6% of the final grade will be awarded for
+Bonus points worth up to 2% of the final grade will be awarded for
-- Exceptional final project work above and beyond expectations; you will be expected to write a section in the report justifying what you did to earn ir (up to 3% of the final grade)
-- Exceptional participation on Campuswire discussions, helping answer things, organizing things, etc. (1% of the final grade)
+- Exceptional participation on Piazza: Roughly the top 3% of contributors will get 0.5% bonus to their final grade.
+Starting/participating in good discussions, organizing things, answering questions, etc.
+- Exceptional participation in lecture, guest lecture, or discussion section: Roughly the top 3% of contributors will get 0.5% bonus to their final grade.
+Thoughtful questions, participating in discussions, etc.
-- Answering the pre & post course surveys (1% of the final grade for doing both) If >80% of the students fill out CAPE at the end of the quarter (1% of the final grade for everyone)
+- Answering the pre & post course surveys (0.5% of the final grade for doing both)
+- If >75% of the students fill out CAPE at the end of the quarter (0.5% of the final grade for everyone)

 Our grading scale is